EmberEmu/Ember/README.md

 docker build <path to Dockerfile>
 ```

 Want to do it the hard way?
-That's fine too, just see docs/GettingStarted.md.
+No problem, just see docs/GettingStarted.md.

 ## 💡Need help?